Old Mission State Park: History

 In 1850, the church was taken over by the Italian Jesuit missionary Antonio Ravalli, who began designing the new mission building.
-He had the building constructed by the Indians themselves, so they would feel part of the church.
-It was built using the wattle and daub method and finished some three years later without using nails.
+He had the building constructed by the Indians themselves so they would feel a personal connection to the church.
+It was built using the wattle and daub method and finished some three years later without using any nails.

-The mission was named after the Sacred Heart of Jesus and the spot was renamed the Coeur d'Alene's Old Mission State Park by the Coeur d'Alene Tribe.
+The mission was named after the Sacred Heart of Jesus and the spot was later renamed Coeur d'Alene's Old Mission State Park by the Coeur d'Alene Tribe.
 A misnomer locally is to refer to the whole mission as the "Cataldo" Mission.
-This term cropped up in the area due to the fame of Father :fr:Giuseppe Cataldo (1837-1928), a Sicilian priest born in the village of Terrasini, who spent most of his missionary Jesuit life in the frontier community and founded Gonzaga University in Spokane.
-The nearest town to the mission is Cataldo.
-The mission became a stop and supply station for traders, settlers, and miners traveling on the Mullan Road.
+This term cropped up in the area due to the fame of Father Joseph Cataldo (1837–1928), a Sicilian priest born in the village of Terrasini, who spent most of his missionary Jesuit life in the frontier community and founded Gonzaga University in nearby Spokane, Washington.
+The nearest town to the mission is Cataldo, Idaho.
+The mission became a rest and supply station for traders, settlers, and miners traveling on the Mullan Road.
 It was also a working port for boats heading up the Coeur d'Alene River.

 In 1976, a major restoration of the church was chosen as Idaho State's Bicentennial Project to celebrate the nation's bicentennial.